STRONG-TACT/Dice-Adventure-Agents/README.md

   pip install -r requirements.txt
 ```

+*Note: Not all packages may be necessary.*

 ### Run the sample code
 In the `examples/random_agent/` folder, there is a sample agent that plays as all three characters in the game and simply
 takes random actions.
-By default, it uses the Unity server to play (for which you will need the Unity version of the game
-running), but you can change this at the top of the `play_game.py` file.
-If you use the local server, you'll need to add
-`env.render()` in the while loop to see the 2D grid environment.

 ```sh
   python play_game.py
 ```

 The sample code is commented and can be used as a reference structure for training/testing agents.

 ### Develop your agents
 We provide template code in the `agent_template/` folder.
 You should implement your agents within the `DiceAdventureAgent`
 class provided in the `agent.py` file.
 This allows us to maintain a common API interface for all submitted agents.